 There is good reason why Meghan Markle is so bad at being ‘good’

-Handing out supplies and going on a morale-boosting walkabout in the districts affected by the LA wildfires has seen the Duchess of Sussex being branded a ‘disaster tourist’.
+Whether it is being branded a ‘disaster tourist’ by Californian locals or an ambitious hustler by Vanity Fair, the Duchess of Sussex can’t do right, for doing wrong.
 She has no one but herself to blame, says Tessa Dunlop, who takes a closer look at why Meghan has made a habit of terrible timing at the best (and worst) of times

 Once more, the Sussexes are damned if they do, damned if they don’t.
-Over the weekend Harry and Meghan joined a host of A-listers publicly supporting relief efforts against the horrors of Los Angeles’s wildfires.
+Keen to help out, Harry and Meghan joined a host of A-listers publicly supporting relief efforts against the horrors of Los Angeles’s wildfires.
 They were filmed on a walk-about in the badly affected Altadena and Pasadena districts of the showbiz city.
 Supplies were distributed, masks worn, hugs administered, and kind words proffered from the Pasadena mayor, Victor M Gordo, who assured Fox viewers the couple had boosted morale.

 No matter that Meghan grew up in Los Angeles and only lives 90 miles away in Santa Barbara, “Princess Markle” was castigated for being no better than an “ambulance chaser” in a city where she doesn’t “live”.
 Ouch.